paulortman/www.dependencies.io/content/docs/faqs.md

 ##### How often will it check my dependencies?

-We check each repo twice a day.
+We check each repo once a day.
 You can manually trigger a build if you need to re-run something or are working on building your own collector or actor.

 <!-- ##### Can I use a custom image (collector/actor) without being a **Business** user?